At Goodhew Electrical and Solar, we offer maintenance packages on all solar power systems, whether they have been installed by us or not.

 Solar maintenance packages

-Our maintenance packages start at just $150 and include a full test and clean of your system.
+Our maintenance packages are $220 and include a full test and clean of your system.
 As part of our testing, we inspect every part of the system and are equipped to fix all systems if a fault is found by one of our technicians.

 Solar maintenance is important to make sure that your system is running at its optimal output.